hnviradiya/contact-list/README.md

 **Description:** Project is developed using Node.js with Nest.js, Next.js, Typescript, React, Redux Saga, Ant Design, MongoDB, Mongoose, Typegoose

+**Note:** This is sample project which uses password storage in plain text (till I update code to use desired method).
+In production it is not recommended.
+Use hashing with salt to store password.

 To run this project

 1) Open `contact-list.code-workspace` in vs code